addff/2503-ITT440/10% Individual Assignment/M3CS2554A/FATIN AIDA BINTI OTHMAN/README.md

 **Objective**

-To write an article about Image Processing using SCIKIT-IMAGE tools To demonstrate the coding and functions used in SCIKIT-IMAGE related to the topic.
+- To write an article about Image Processing using SCIKIT-IMAGE tools.
+- To demonstrate the coding and functions used in SCIKIT-IMAGE related to the topic.

 **Introduction to Image Processing**